Custom "tropical-look" landscaping for Middle Tennessee, Huntsville, and North Alabama ---- including cold hardy palms and bamboo

 and grocery stores, or growing in South Florida, Southern California, and Hawaii.

-The cold-hardy palms can withstand temperatures well below freezing, some as low as +5 Fahrenheit,
+The cold-hardy palms can withstand temperatures well below freezing.

 The Windmill Palm pictured above and on page 3 (see tabs at top of each page)